 Note: This topic only covers details about child support agreements made and registered before 1 July 2008.
 For details on child support agreements made on or after 1 July 2008, see 184.108.40.206.

-Previously, the Child Support (Assessment) Act 1989 required the CSA to accept any formal agreement lodged with them.
-This was regardless of the amount and irrespective of whether the Agreement met reasonable maintenance action.
+Previously, the Child Support (Assessment) Act 1989 required Child Support to accept any formal agreement lodged with them.
+This was regardless of the amount and irrespective of whether the agreement met reasonable maintenance action.

 Explanation: Formal agreements were also known as a consent agreement or consent arrangement.

-From 29 May 1995 until 30 June 2008, the Child Support (Assessment) Act 1989 required that when an FTB applicant/recipient lodged a child support agreement, the CSA could not accept the agreement until the terms had been approved by the FAO.
-FAO had to determine whether the agreement satisfied the requirements to take reasonable maintenance action.
-Agreements made on or after 1 July 2008 can only be approved by the CSA.
+From 29 May 1995 until 30 June 2008, the Child Support (Assessment) Act 1989 required that when an FTB Individual lodged a child support agreement, Child Support could not accept the agreement until the terms had been approved by Centrelink.
+Centrelink had to determine whether the agreement satisfied the requirements to take reasonable maintenance action.
+Agreements made on or after 1 July 2008 can only be approved by Child Support.

 Act reference: Child Support (Assessment) Act 1989